European Rewilding Network

 Type of project: Creating space for wilder nature, Fostering the development of nature based economies, Supporting wildlife comeback

-Restore functional areas of wet moors and system diversified dunes- as much for the interest of preservation of biodiversity, as for the climate, the cycles of water and carbon.
+Restore wet moors and forested sand dunes - in the interest of preservation of biodiversity, climate as well as water and carbon cycle.

-Uniqueness of the project: Started in 1990, our project aims to be a field laboratory and aims to be exemplary so that other capable managers can draw inspiration from our experience and extend management methods to larger parts of the Landes de Gascogne coastline.
-The whole region (1 million ha) having been transformed into a pine forest in the 19th century, a large part of the local biodiversity has disappeared with the modifications of the landscapes and natural habitats.
+Uniqueness of the project: Started in 1990, our project aims to be a field laboratory to inspire land managers of the Landes de Gascogne region.
+The whole region (1 million ha) has been transformed into a pine plantation in the 19th century.
+As a result, a large part of the local biodiversity has disappeared.
 It is therefore essential to promote the restoration of regional ecosystems on a larger scale.

 Achievements